tryyang2001/tp/docs/UserGuide.md

 After setting up the profile, you can start recording your food and exercises with the commands below.

+❗ You can exit _Fitbot_ with the `bye` command, but if you exit before completing the profile, all attributes will not be saved.

 ## **3. Terminology**